-I like to use some vaseline around the filter screw thread to make installation and removal easy.
+I like to use some Vaseline around the filter screw thread to make installation and removal easy.
 Don’t over-tighten the filter as this can crack the seal and cause it to leak.
 Finger-tight is fine.

 If your filters are blocked then this can cause a hot tub leaking around the filter.
 This is because the increase in pressure will cause a seal to fail.
 Always clean your filters every month.

-If there are cracks in the filter housing you will have to use some silicone or two part epoxy to fill in the crack.
+If there are cracks in the filter housing you will have to use some silicone or two-part epoxy to fill in the crack.

 If you have just installed your new outdoor spa, check over all of the pipe fittings just in case something has moved or come loose during transport.

-Hopefully, these tips will help you how to fix leaking jacuzzi jets, pumps, fittings fast.
+Hopefully, these tips will help you how to fix leaking jacuzzi jets, pumps, and fittings fast.
 This is something you can do yourself.
 Just work out where the lead is and tighten or glue up the leak.

 Sometimes you will need to cut the pipework and re-glue it.
 Just take your time and use plenty of PVC glue.
 Most parts and fittings can be purchased from a hardware store or your local pool supplier.